adityaramesh/lantern/README.md

 Lantern makes it easy to train models in Torch and monitor real-time performance statistics without having to write any boilerplate code.

+# Agenda

+- Refactor the `make_accmuluator` anonymous function in `run.lua`.
+- Integrate balanced class sampling with framework.
+How best to do this?
+- Stopping criterion for max time (by extrapolating how many epochs we can do based on the time taken by previous ones).

 # Future Features

 - "Ready-to-go" models in the namespace `lantern.models`.
 The layers sizes and